-There are two types of reports that MMR operators will accept.
+There are two types of reports that Marlborough-Nelson Radio operators will accept.
 They are Position Reports and Trip Reports.

 A Position Report enables a vessel to register its current position and to provide members with the reassurance and ability to tell somebody where they currently are.
 It can also be used to register a vessel's possible boating intentions.